Things to Do in New York in December

 New York City in December means chilly temps and blustery winds.
 Expect weather hovering around 36.5 degrees F, but it can easily dip below freezing or rise into the 40s for a few hours here and there.
 There may be snow, too.
 There’s about 4.1 inches of precipitation in NYC in December, and this can manifest as anything from barely there flurries to persistent sleet that makes it hard to tell if you’re heading uptown or toward the LES.

-Luckily, cold weather just adds to the seasonal charm sweeping across the Big Apple toward the end of the year.
+Luckily, cold weather just adds to the holiday spirit sweeping across the Big Apple toward the end of the year.
 People seem to get caught up in the magic.
-It’s easy to do, with storefronts gradually shifting to holiday-themed displays, winter markets popping up in parking lots and parks and Christmas tree sellers taking up street corners with their bristly wares.
+It’s easy to do, with storefronts gradually shifting to holiday-themed displays, holiday markets popping up in parking lots and parks and Christmas tree sellers taking up street corners with their bristly wares.

-Join in the fun and grab a cup of hot chocolate or some roasted nuts from a street vendor to snack on while you stroll between market stalls or take in the famous lighting displays in Dyker Heights.
+Join in the fun and grab a cup of hot chocolate or some roasted nuts from a street vendor to snack on while you stroll between stalls at Union Square Holiday Market or take in the famous lighting displays in Dyker Heights.

 New York Holiday Events